maxnd/mxMarkEdit/README.md

 Links are properly recognised and formatted if the formatting is not disabled.
 Anyway, if they contain some Markdown markers, like `*` or `_`, these markers are hidden, although they are still present and the link works normally when clicked upon.
 To show the link with all its characters, even possible markers, format it as a line of code including it among two `` ` ``.
 Anyway, when the link is formatted as a proper Markdown link, like `[my web site](www.mywebsite.com)`, the possible Markdown markers are properly shown.

 The formatting should work instantly, without delaying the typing, at least up to about 250,000 characters (test made in a Mac Pro with M1 chip and 8 GB of RAM).
 To work speedily with bigger documents, disable the formatting and, if necessary, also the titles and toto list (see below the `Edit` menu notes).
-In this way, even a text of few million of characters may be modified without any delay in typing.
+In this way, even a text of few millions of characters may be modified without any delay in typing.

 By default, the app deactivate text formatting for documents bigger than 250,000 characters.
 This value can be modified in the options of the app (see below) to fit the performance of one's own Mac.
 The size of the document is calculated by the size of the file, not counting the characters, so it could be a bit inaccurate.